axxia/meta-intel-axxia/README.md

    $ vi conf/local.conf

+9.1 Set distribution configuration to have all Axxia specific features.

+    DISTRO = "axxia"

-9.1 Depending on your processor, set these two options that control
+9.2 Depending on your processor, set these two options that control
     how much parallelism BitBake should use:

   BB_NUMBER_THREADS = "12"
   PARALLEL_MAKE = "-j 12"

-9.2 Select a specific machine to target the build with:
+9.3 Select a specific machine to target the build with:

     NOTE: Machines are divided by architecture.
 By building Linux for axxiaarm machine (e.g.), you will build binaries for all available